ollyoid/Truchet_Inkscape/README.md

 3. Restart Inkscape

 ## Usage
+### Prepare
+1. Start the open the prepare menu `Extensions>Truchet Tiling>Prepare Truchet Tiles...`
+2. Select the kind of shape you want to use, and if you would like grids for that shape to be enabled
-1. Draw the tiles you wish to use - they should all have the same Bounding box size/shape
+1. Draw the tiles you wish to use over the guides.
-2. Make each of the tiles it's own group element
+1. Make each of the tiles it's own group element including the guides

+### Tile
-3. Select the tile groups you want to use
+1. Select the tile groups you want to use
-4. Start the extension `Extensions>Truchet Tiling>Truchet...`
+1. Start the extension `Extensions>Truchet Tiling>Truchet...`
-5. Specify rows and Columns
+1. Specify rows and Columns, and tiling shape
-6. `Apply`
+1. `Apply`

+## Trouble shooting:
+* It all looks jumbled: Make sure that you are using the guides and that the orientation and aspect ration remain the same